AdaYuanChen/Supycap/README.md

         <a href="#TOC">Documentations</a>
     </h2>
     <p>
-        This python library offers means to analyse GCD data in the format of text files, which can be directlt exported from electrochemistry software such as <code>EC Labs</code>. <b>The file has to have two and only two coloumns of data, with the first coloumn being time (s), and the second coloumn being Voltage (V).</b> (It is intended to extended the code to enable loading from csv files and/or files with multiple coloumns of data).
+        This python library offers means to analyse CC data in the format of text files, which can be directlt exported from electrochemistry software such as <code>EC Labs</code>. <b>The file has to have two and only two coloumns of data, with the first coloumn being time (s), and the second coloumn being Voltage (V).</b> (It is intended to extended the code to enable loading from csv files and/or files with multiple coloumns of data).
 The documentation includes two parts: means for loading data into the Supercap class and methods within the Superclass.
     </p>
 </div>